mcc-us/mcc-us.github.io.bkup/_posts/2020-01-01-glossary-accounting-terms.md

 42. *Transposition*: Accidentally **Switching the order of digits** in a number.

-43. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits must equal Credits**.
+43. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits MUST EQUAL Credits**.

 ---